Sharp Degree Bounds for Sum-of-Squares Certificates on Projective Curves: Overview of Results

 The best bound on the degree of a sum-of-squares multiplier on an arbitrary semi-algebraic set involves a tower of five exponentials; see Theorem~1.5.7 in \cite{LPR}.
 However, Corollary~\ref{cor:degreeOnly} shows that, for a nondegenerate totally-real projective curve $X \subset \PP^n$ of degree $d$, every nonnegative form admits a nonzero sum-of-squares multiplier of degree $2k$ for all $k \geq d - n +1$.
 Absent sharp bounds in some larger context, it impossible to ascertain if this difference in the complexity of the bounds is just a feature of low-dimensional varieties or part of some more general phenomenon.

 Restricting to curves likewise fails to produce meaningful comparisons.
 Corollary~4.15 in \cite{ScheidererC} illustrates that one can often certify nonnegativity without using a multiplier on an affine curve.
 Concentrating on a special type of multiplier, Theorem~4.11 in \cite{ScheidererP} demonstrates that, on a nonsingular projective curve, any sufficiently large power of a positive element gives a multiplier; also see \cite{Rez}.
-For nonsingular affine curves, Corollary~4.4 in \cite{ScheidererS} establishes that there exist universal degree bounds, even though the techniques do not yield explicit bounds.
-In contrast with Theorem~\ref{thm:main}, the bounds in these situations depend on the nonnegative element $f$ and tend towards positive infinite as the underlying curve acquires certain singularities.
+For nonsingular affine curves, Corollary~4.4 in \cite{ScheidererS} establishes that there exist uniform degree bounds, even though the techniques do not yield explicit results.
+In contrast with Theorem~\ref{thm:main}, the bounds in these situations either depend on the nonnegative element $f$ or tend towards positive infinite as the underlying curve acquires certain singularities.

 To identify a close analogue of our work, we must lower the dimension: Theorems~1.1--1.2 in \cite{BGP} provide uniform degree bounds over a finite set of points that are tight for quadratic functions on the hypercube.
 The lone additional sharp degree bound on multipliers is, to the best of our knowledge, Hilbert's original work~\cite{Hilbert2} on ternary sextics.